 I’m going to tell you about a secret town – it’s actually one of the oldest towns in the world.
-You’ll be surprised to learn that it’s in Southern Italy and maybe even more surprised to learn that you’ve probably never heard of it.
+You’ll be surprised to learn that it’s in Southern Italy and I’m guessing that you’ve probably never heard of it.
 I hadn’t.
 Matera is one of the oldest inhabited places in the world where people have lived continuously for over 9,000 years.
 Just think about it – that’s incredibly old.
 It’s a crooked, crumbling, tumbling town filled with cave-dwellings, churches and an intense sense of history.

 The view across “La Gravina” into the ancient town of Matera